Frequently Asked Questions

 Is the site associated with an agency?

-Despite what you may have heard or think you know, The Portland Egotist is autonomous and not a product of any agencies in Portland.
+Despite what you may have heard or think you know, The Portland Egotist is autonomous and not connected in any way to local agencies.

 Will all work submitted be featured?